 Keeping your skin pH in the healthy range is like keeping your fridge plugged in.
 Your skin pH powers your skin to be able to stay healthy.
 These are some of the healthy skin functions that all balance on your precious pH levels…

 - Skin Hydration.
 When skin pH is in our A* healthy box, it is in the best condition possible to hold onto water and keep it locked in.
-When skin is too alkaline, skin ‘opens up’ and your plumping moisture levels are released which ends in dry and tired looking skin.
+When skin is too alkaline, skin ‘opens up’ and your plumping moisture levels are released which ends in dry and tired-looking skin.
 That’s why water can have such a drying effect on your skin (ironically!).
-Water is not as acidic as your skin, which means it can increases your skins pH towards 7 (the pH of water, some can even be more alkaline!).
+Water is not as acidic as your skin, which means it can increase your skin’s pH towards 7 (the pH of water, some can even be more alkaline!).

 - How well Your Skin Ages. (thought I might get your attention with that one *winks*) because your skin pH is vital to keeping skin hydrated and is the first line of defence against bacteria’s, when skin pH is wondering away blindfolded, skin becomes stressed.
 It becomes dry which makes it unable to ‘do its thing as efficiently’ (think of slow brain from alcohol dehydration!), it becomes prone to wrinkles (from the dryness) and it is vulnerable to attack from bacteria and skin infections which lead to inflammation and more skin stress.

 - Likelihood of spot outbreaks/skin being prone to acne.
 One of the 3 key causes to spots is a ‘bad’ bacteria’ build-up, in acne sufferers that bacteria gets the name P.acnes.
 When pH is out of the healthy box, skins protective bacteria (the good guys) get ‘starved’ off and the bad guys (the spot causers) get invited in.